alparn/agentxsuite/backend/A) Zero-Trust Execution Pipeline.md

 agent signature

-2) Konkrete Backend-Änderungsvorschläge
+2) Concrete Backend Change Proposals

-Ich liste dir Änderungen auf, die du in AgentxSuite sofort umsetzen kannst, ohne dein MVP zu zerstören.
+I'm listing changes that you can implement in AgentxSuite immediately without breaking your MVP.

-✅ A) ServiceAccount erweitern um "capabilities"
+✅ A) Extend ServiceAccount with "capabilities"

-Neues Feld:
+New field:

 capabilities = JSONField(default=dict)

-Beispiele:
+Examples:

 {
   "tools_allow": ["pdf.read", "storage.list"],